Mindful-Meerkats/json-service/README.md

 ### Rails server

-To start the service on your local enviroment use:
+To start the service on your local environment use:

   rails server